Majdi-Aref/mildew-detector/README.md

 - Click on the 'Create' button.
 - Wait for the workspace to open.
 - In your newly created Codeanywhere workspace, open a new terminal.
-- In that terminal, type in the command 'pip3 install -r requirements.txt', which will automatically install all the necessary programs listed in your requirements.txt file.
+- In that terminal, type in the command 'pip3 install -r requirements.txt', which will automatically install all the necessary packages listed in your requirements.txt file.
 - In the terminal, type in the command 'pip3 install jupyter' to install Jupyter Notebook into your Codeanywhere workspace.
-- In the terminal, type in the command "jupyter notebook --NotebookApp.token=''" to open your Jupyter server.
+- In the terminal, type in the command "jupyter notebook --NotebookApp.token=''" to start your Jupyter server.
 - In your Codeanywhere workspace, open port 8888 preview or browser.
-- Open the Jupyter Notebooks directory in the jupyter webpage that has opened and click on the notebook you want to open, then click the button 'Not Trusted' and choose 'Trust'.
+- Open the Jupyter Notebooks directory in the Jupyter webpage that has opened and click on the notebook you want to open, then click the button 'Not Trusted' and choose 'Trust'.
 - Note that the kernel of your Jupyter Notebooks says 'Python 3'.
-It inherits from your Codeanywhere workspace so it will be Python-3.8.12 as installed by the Code Institute's template.
+It inherits from your Codeanywhere workspace so it will be Python-3.8.12, which is the version installed by the Code Institute's template.
 To confirm this you can type in the command '! python --version' in a Jupyter notebook code cell or in your Codeanywhere terminal.

 ## 9. 3.
 On Heroku